 Change the following paragraph as follows:

 The Ranging/Sensing NDP Announcement frame uses the same Frame Control subtype as the VHT NDP Announcement frame.
 The frame format of the Ranging NDP Announcement frame is the same as the HE NDP Announcement frame shown in Figure 9.61a (HE NDP Announcement frame format).
-The frame format of the Sensing NDP Announcement frame follows the format of the Ranging NDP Announcement frame in principle except for a Special STA Info field whose AID11 subfield is equal to 2045, always being present in the Sensing NDP Announcement frame for both the TB/non-TB Sensing sounding periods.
+The frame format of the Sensing NDP Announcement frame follows the format of the Ranging NDP Announcement frame in principle except for a Special STA Info field whose AID11 subfield is equal to 2045, always being present in the Sensing NDP Announcement frame.

 Change the following paragraph as follows:

-The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63, which identifies the Measurement Sounding phase instance that this transmitted Ranging/Sensing NDP Announcement frame is part of; see 11.21.6.4.3 (TB ranging measurement exchange), and 11.21.6.4.4 (Non-TB ranging measurement exchange), TBD (TB sensing measurement exchange), and TBD (Non-TB sensing measurement exchange).
+The Sounding Dialog Token Number subfield in the Sounding Dialog Token (SDT) field contains a value in the range of 0 to 63, which identifies the Measurement Sounding phase that this transmitted Ranging/Sensing NDP Announcement frame is part of; see 11.21.6.4.3 (TB ranging measurement exchange), and 11.21.6.4.4 (Non-TB ranging measurement exchange), TBD (TB sensing measurement instance), and TBD (Non-TB sensing measurement instance).

 The format of the STA Info field in a Ranging/Sensing NDP Announcement frame, when the AID11 subfield is equal to or less than 2007, is defined in Figure 9-61da (STA Info field format in a Ranging/Sensing NDP Announcement frame when the AID11 subfield is equal to or less than 2007).
 The LTF Offset subfield in Figure 9-61da is set to Reserved (TBD) in a Sensing NDP Announcement frame.

+Change the following figure for Figure 9-61da (STA Info field format in a Ranging/Sensing NDP Announcement frame when the AID11 subfield is equal to or less than 2007).

+Insert the following figure after Figure 9-61da – STA Info field format in a Ranging NDP Announcement frame when the AID11 subfield is equal to or less than 2007:

+Figure 9-xx STA Info field format in a Sensing NDP Announcement frame when the AID11 subfield is equal to or less than 2007

 Change the following paragraph as follows:

-A Ranging/Sensing NDP Announcement frame contains one STA Info field with an AID11 subfield equal to or less than 2007 per STA that intends to receive this frame.
+A Ranging/Sensing NDP Announcement frame contains one STA Info field with an AID11 subfield equal to or less than 2007 per STA that is addressed to receive this frame.

-In the case of the non-TB ranging measurement exchange, see 11.22.6.4.4 (Non-TB ranging measurement exchange) and for the non-TB sensing measurement exchange, see TBD (Non-TB sensing measurement exchange).
+In the case of the non-TB ranging measurement exchange, see 11.22.6.4.4 (Non-TB ranging measurement exchange) and for the non-TB sensing measurement instance, see TBD (Non-TB sensing measurement instance).
 There is always only one intended receiver and the RA field is set to the address of that STA.

-In the case of the TB ranging measurement exchange, see 11.22.6.4.3 (TB ranging measurement exchange) and for the TB sensing measurement exchange, see TBD (TB sensing measurement exchange), the RA field is set to the broadcast address if more than one STA intends to receive this frame; otherwise the RA field is set to the address of the STA that intends to receive this frame.
+In the case of the TB ranging measurement exchange, see 11.22.6.4.3 (TB ranging measurement exchange) and for the TB sensing measurement instance, see TBD (TB sensing measurement instance), the RA field is set to the broadcast address if more than one STA is addressed to receive this frame; otherwise the RA field is set to the address of the STA that is addressed to receive this frame.